DerekYang2/FluentDL/README.md

 Then, open the Solution file `.\FluentDL\FluentDL.sln` using Visual Studio.
 It should prompt you to install the correct .NET SDK.
 If not, install the latest .NET 8 SDK.

 An [experimental package](https://github.com/CommunityToolkit/Labs-Windows/issues/426) must be installed seperately.
-The package can be found [here](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/NuGet/CommunityToolkit.Labs.WinUI.MarqueeText/overview/0.1.250103-build.1988) and if you are unfamiliar with installing external packages, follow [these instructions](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/connect).
+The package can be found [here](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/NuGet/CommunityToolkit.Labs.WinUI.MarqueeText/overview/0.1.250103-build.1988).
+Installation instructions for these packages can be found [here](https://dev.azure.com/dotnet/CommunityToolkit/_artifacts/feed/CommunityToolkit-Labs/connect) under the Visual Studio tab.

 In order to deploy the application, follow `Project > Publish > Create App Packages` and sign it with a certificate.